B29

 EVENTS ON THE GROUND

-People on the ground reported a pika (
+People on the ground reported a pika (ピカ)

-ピカ) — a brilliant flash of light—followed by a don (ドン) — a loud booming sound.
+— a loud booming sound.
 The experiences of survivors in the city varied depending on their location and circumstances, but a common factor in survivor accounts was a sense that a conventional weapon (sometimes cited as a magnesium bomb, which have a distinctively bright white flash) had happened to go off immediately in their vicinity, causing tremendous damage (throwing people across rooms, breaking glass, crushing buildings).
 After emerging from the ruins the survivors gradually understood that the entire city had been attacked at the same instant.
 Survivor accounts frequently feature walking through the ruins of the city without a clear sense of where to go, and encountering the cries of people trapped within crushed structures, or people with horrific burns.
 As the numerous small fires created by the blast began to grow, they merged into a firestorm that moved quickly throughout the ruins, killing many who had been trapped, and causing people to jump into Hiroshima's rivers in search of sanctuary (many of whom drowned).
 The photographer Yoshito Matsushige took the only photographs of Hiroshima immediately after the bombing.
 He described in a later interview that, immediately after the bombing, "everywhere there was dust; it made a grayish darkness over everything."
 He took five photographs in total before he could not continue: "It was really a terrible scene.
 It was just like something out of hell."
 Survivor accounts also prominently feature cases of survivors who appeared uninjured, but who would succumb within hours or days to what would later be identified as radiation sickness.

 The exact number of people killed by the blast, firestorm, and radiation effects of the bombing are unknown.
 Estimates have ranged from 66,000 people killed and 69,000 injured, upwards to 140,000 dead (by December 1945) in later estimations.
 Immediate casualties are said to range from 80,000 to 140,000 people killed and some 100,000 seriously injured.
 Difficulty in coming up with a correct figure is due to the imprecise record-keeping during the war, the chaos caused by the attack, lack of agreement on how many people were in the city on the morning of the attack, and uncertainty in methodology.
 Estimates also vary on the number of Japanese military personnel killed.
 The United States Strategic Bombing Survey concluded in 1946 that there were 24,158 soldiers present in Hiroshima at the time of the attack, and that 6,789 were killed or missing as a result.
 Later re-calculations suggest that there were personnel in the city that were uncounted in this estimate, and suggest that as many as 20,000 Japanese military personnel were killed.
 U.S. surveys estimated that 12 km2 (4.7 sq mi) of the city were destroyed.
 Japanese officials determined that 69 percent of Hiroshima's buildings were destroyed and another 6 to 7 percent damaged.

 Some of the reinforced concrete buildings in Hiroshima had been very strongly constructed because of the earthquake danger in Japan, and their framework did not collapse even though they were fairly close to the blast center.
 Since the bomb detonated in the air, the blast was directed more downward than sideways, which was largely responsible for the survival of the Prefectural Industrial Promotional Hall, now commonly known as the Genbaku (A-bomb) dome, which was only 150 m (490 ft) from ground zero (the hypocenter).
-The ruin was named Hiroshima Peace Memorial and was made a UNESCO World Heritage Site in 1996 over the objections of the United States and China, which expressed reservations on the grounds that other Asian nations were the ones who suffered the greatest loss of life and property, and a focus on Japan lacked historical perspective.
+The ruin was named Hiroshima Peace Memorial and was made a

 The air raid warning had been cleared at 07:31, and many people were outside, going about their activities.
 Eizō Nomura was the closest known survivor, being in the basement of a reinforced concrete building (it remained as the Rest House after the war) only 170 meters (560 ft) from ground zero at the time of the attack.
 He died in 1982, aged 84.
 Akiko Takakura was among the closest survivors to the hypocenter of the blast.
 She was in the solidly-built Bank of Hiroshima only 300 meters (980 ft) from ground-zero at the time of the attack.

-Over 90 percent of the doctors and 93 percent of the nurses in Hiroshima were killed or injured - most had been in the downtown area which received the greatest damage.
+- most had been in the downtown area which received the greatest damage.
 The hospitals were destroyed or heavily damaged.
 Only one doctor, Terufumi Sasaki, remained on duty at the Red Cross Hospital.
 Nonetheless, by early afternoon the police and volunteers had established evacuation centres at hospitals, schools and tram stations, and a morgue was established in the Asano library.
 Survivors of the blast gathered for medical treatment, but many would die before receiving any help, leaving behind rings of corpses around hospitals.

 Most elements of the Japanese Second General Army headquarters were undergoing physical training on the grounds of Hiroshima Castle, barely 820 meters (900 yd) from the hypocenter.
 The attack killed 3,243 troops on the parade ground.
 The communications room of Chugoku Military District Headquarters that was responsible for issuing and lifting air raid warnings was located in a semi-basement in the castle.
 Yoshie Oka, a Hijiyama Girls High School student who had been mobilized to serve as a communications officer, had just sent a message that the alarm had been issued for Hiroshima and neighboring Yamaguchi, when the bomb exploded.
 She used a special phone to inform Fukuyama Headquarters (some 100 kilometers (62 mi) away) that "Hiroshima has been attacked by a new type of bomb.
 The city is in a state of near-total destruction."

 Since Mayor Senkichi Awaya had been killed while eating breakfast with his son and granddaughter at the mayoral residence, Field Marshal Shunroku Hata, who was only slightly wounded, took over the administration of the city, and coordinated relief efforts.
-Many of his staff had been killed or fatally wounded, including Lieutenant Colonel Yi U, a prince of the Korean imperial family who was serving as a General Staff Officer.
-Hata's senior surviving staff officer was the wounded Colonel Kumao Imoto, who acted as his chief of staff.
-Soldiers from the undamaged Hiroshima Ujina Harbor used Shin'yō-class suicide motorboats, intended to repel the American invasion, to collect the wounded and take them down the rivers to the military hospital at Ujina.
-Trucks and trains brought in relief supplies and evacuated survivors from the city.
+Many of his staff had been killed or fatally wounded, including Lieutenant Colonel Yi U, a prince of the Korean imperial family who was serving as a General Staff

 Twelve American airmen were imprisoned at the Chugoku Military Police Headquarters, about 400 meters (1,300 ft) from the hypocenter of the blast.
 Most died instantly, although two were reported to have been executed by their captors, and two prisoners badly injured by the bombing were left next to the Aioi Bridge by the Kempei Tai, where they were stoned to death.
 Eight U.S. prisoners of war killed as part of the medical experiments program at Kyushu University were falsely reported by Japanese authorities as having been killed in the atomic blast as part of an attempted cover up.

-Fat Man - the atomic bomb dropped on Nagasaki effectively ending World War Two in August 1945.
+Man - the atomic bomb dropped on Nagasaki effectively ending World War

 JAPANESE REALIZATION OF THE BOMBING

-The Tokyo control operator of the Japan Broadcasting Corporation noticed that the Hiroshima station had gone off the air.
-He tried to re-establish his program by using another telephone line, but it too had failed.
-About 20 minutes later the Tokyo railroad telegraph center realized that the main line telegraph had stopped working just north of Hiroshima.
+Tokyo railroad telegraph center realized that the main line telegraph had stopped working just north of Hiroshima.
 From some small railway stops within 16 km (10 mi) of the city came unofficial and confused reports of a terrible explosion in Hiroshima.
 All these reports were transmitted to the headquarters of the Imperial Japanese Army General Staff.

 Military bases repeatedly tried to call the Army Control Station in Hiroshima.
 The complete silence from that city puzzled the General Staff; they knew that no large enemy raid had occurred and that no sizable store of explosives was in Hiroshima at that time.
 A young officer was instructed to fly immediately to Hiroshima, to land, survey the damage, and return to Tokyo with reliable information for the staff.
 It was felt that nothing serious had taken place and that the explosion was just a rumor.